Written by

 When you want to access certain files, just go to Mac Finder and search for the file with its file type or file name, and then Mac Finder shows it immediately.

-While the trouble happens when Mac Finder search not showing files on your Mac even if they are actually there.
-This article from iBoysoft tells you how to get this trouble resolved in 5 effective ways.
+However, trouble can arise when the Mac Finder search is not showing files on your Mac, even if they are there.
+A more specific issue can occur when the Mac folder search is not working at all.
+This article from iBoysoft tells you how to resolve these issues in 5 effective ways.
 Let's get started then.

 How to fix Mac Finder search not showing files?